What is Slack's Idle Timeout?

 Can I change Slack's idle timeout duration?

-Is the idle timeout exactly 10 minutes?
+Is Slack's idle timeout exactly 10 minutes?

 Does mobile Slack have the same idle timeout?